rileycalkins/Speech-POC/README.md

 # Usage

-### Recording Audio
+### Transcribing Audio Files
-1. Click the microphone button to start/stop recording; the visualizer will display the audio levels in real-time.
+1. Upload an audio file using the file picker.
+2. The app will automatically transcribe the audio and display the text.
-2. Click the **Save** button below the transcribed text; this will save the transcription to the list of recordings.
+3. After transcription is complete, click the **Save** button to save the transcription to the list of recordings.
-3. After saving, the app will switch to the split view, where you can edit your transcription and tags.
+4. After saving, the app will switch to the split view, where you can edit your transcription and tags.

 ### Managing Transcriptions
 1. On the left side of the split view, you'll see a list of your saved transcriptions.